mousepawmedia/devdocs/network/source/serverconfig/hawksnest.rst

     $ sudo a2enmod security2
     $ sudo systemctl restart apache2

-..
-WARNING:: While we followed the above to set this up, these instructions
+..  warning:: While we followed the above to set this up, these instructions
     no longer work.
 See the Linode server configuration for a working (as of writing) version.